sympy/sympy/doc/src/guides/custom-functions.md

   ```

   SymPy's assumptions system is always improving, but there will always be
-  cases like this that it cannot deduce, due to the fundamental computation
+  cases like this that it cannot deduce, due to the fundamental computational
   complexity of the problem.

   Consequently, one should always test *negated* assumptions for input